pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - Removed `ocramius/package-versions` dependency.
 If you rely on it, please add it to your own `composer.json`.
 - [Permissions] Added an extra check about [system permission](https://pimcore.com/docs/pimcore/current/Development_Documentation/Administration_of_Pimcore/Users_and_Roles.html#page_System-Permissions) in element `isAllowed()` method, please make sure your custom implementations are not affected by this change.
   Listing, grid, tree view are not severely affected as the main permission is checked on a Kernel event level that prevents the page to be shown and prevents any process that iterate isAllowed() calls.
-  The only cases could be affected are those where the workspace are set but master permissions are disallowed, before this change, it could lead to (not intended) false positive.
+  The only cases could be affected are those where the workspace are set but main permissions are disallowed, before this change, it could lead to (not intended) false positive.
 - [Security/User] `UsernameNotFoundException` (deprecated since Symfony 5.3) occurences have been replaced with `UserNotFoundException`.
 - [Deprecated] Generate type declarations option in class definition is deprecated, because type declarations will always be added with Pimcore 11
 - [Application Logger] File Objects are now stored in the flysystem.
 Due some incompatibilities of checking files by modification date (cloud storages) and for performance issues (scan folders/file), the cleanup task now do not run in time range from [midnight and 4 a.m.](https://github.com/pimcore/pimcore/pull/7164) anymore, but it deletes the file matching the column in the database as soon as the database entries are archived.